Brain Injury in Sport – Are we Heading for Trouble?January 24, 2019

 Having worked with athletes, I have seen how a brain injury can devastate a life.
 These injuries are often preventable and suffered because an athlete has returned to play or not received the treatment needed, leading to repeat injury which slows recovery and increase the likelihood of long-term damage.
 With research, education and guidelines, the issue of brain injury in sport is finally getting the attention it needs to make the changes necessary to protect players.

-Ipek Tugcu is an Associate solicitor at Bolt Burdon Kemp specialising in Medical Negligence claims.
-If you or a loved one is concerned about the treatment you have received, contact Ipek free of charge and in confidence on 020 7288 4849 or at firstname.lastname@example.org.
-Alternatively, complete this form and one of the solicitors in the Medical Negligence team will contact you.
-Find out more about the Medical Negligence team.
+Ipek Tugcu is an associate solicitor at Bolt Burdon Kemp specialising in Adult Brain Injury claims.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Ipek free of charge and in confidence on 020 7288 4849 or at email@example.com.
+Alternatively, complete this form and one of the solicitors in the Adult Brain Injury team will contact you.
+Find out more about the Adult Brain Injury team.